Professional wrestling throws: Inverted Death Valley driver

 Also known as the Victoria Driver or Burning Hammer, this move is executed from an Argentine backbreaker rack position.
 The wrestler then falls sideways, driving the opponent's head to the mat.
 This is considered an extremely dangerous move, as the opponent's body cannot roll with the natural momentum of the move to absorb the impact.
 In a cut-throat variation of this driver, instead of holding the body of the opponent, a wrestler holds the far arm of the opponent across the opponent's own throat and maintains it by holding the opponent's wrist before performing the inverted Death Valley driver.
 The Inverted Death Valley Driver was innovated by Kotetsu Yamamoto in the 1970s but popularized by Kenta Kobashi as the Burning Hammer.
-Michael Elgin uses a sit-out variation of the Burning Hammer so as not to hurt the head or neck of his opponent allowing them to roll left or right, while Tyler Reks' Burning Hammer saw her flip the opponent onto their stomach before impact (as in an inverted Fireman's Carry Takeover).
+Michael Elgin uses a sit-out variation of the Burning Hammer so as not to hurt the head or neck of his opponent allowing them to roll left or right, while Tyler Reks' Burning Hammer saw hers flip the opponent onto their stomach before impact (as in an inverted Fireman's Carry Takeover).

 Side Death Valley driver

 A variation between the regular Death Valley driver and the inverted one.
 The opponent lies on their side on the shoulders of the wrestler, facing either the opposite or the same direction as the wrestler, with the wrestler holding the opponent by the lower leg and either the head or lower arm.
 The wrestler then falls sideways, driving the opponent down to the mat shoulder and neck first.
-Cesaro used this move a few times and now uses it as his signature move, named the Swissblade.
+Claudio Castagnoli used this move a few times and now uses it as his signature move, named the Swissblade.